 If you decide you'd like to join Purdue Pilots after your dream flight, we'll give you a $20 rebate, bringing the cost of your first lesson down to $60.
-Please make sure you fill out the dream flight form and turn it in to the receptionist at Purdue Aviation after your flight.
+Please make sure you fill out the dream flight form and turn it in to one of the officers at any PPI meeting or at office hours.
 Without this form, we cannot give you your rebate.
-If you have any questions feel free to contact our president or Purdue Aviation.Dream Flight Form
+If you have any questions feel free to contact any of PPI's officers.Dream Flight Form

 You've taken the dream flight and decided that you want to earn your pilot's license.
 Follow these simple steps and you'll be on your way!

 P.S.
 If you're an international student, you need to do a few more things.
 We've got a nice guide for you here.

 Flying involves a significant monetary investment and there's really no getting around that.
 However, there are several things you can do to lower your costs.
 The table below shows several different cost breakdowns.
 The first column shows the minimum cost to get your pilot's license with PPI.
 We assume that you'll only need the mandatory 30 hours of dual instruction and 10 hours of solo flight.
 Joining PPI lets you save money on ground instruction by studying with other student pilots instead of learning in a more formal setting with an instructor.
 You would be doing your training in our Cessna 150 at $85/hr with one of Purdue Aviation's instructors ($48/hr).

 |Item||Minimum Cost With PPI||Avg Cost with PPI||Avg Cost with Purdue Aviation, LLC|

 |PPI Semester Dues (2 sem.)||$100||$100||N/A|

 |Solo Flight Training||$850||$850||$1049|